retroaalto/atOS/SOURCE/KERNEL/32RTOSKRNL/DRIVERS/ASM/DISK/README.md

-# Disk Drivers for atOS-RT
+# Disk Drivers for atOS

 ## ATA